AnicetNgrt/flore1/README.md

 Refresh.feed(*loop_tuple) # don't forget the *
 ```
 Here we formed a tuple composed with the function `game_loop` itself, and all the variables we want to give as inputs for its keyword arguments.

-If your `game_loop` function has default arguments, I advice you see tutorial 4 for a more in depth explanation of the `Refresh.feed` method's syntax.
+**Note**: If your `game_loop` function has default arguments, I advice you see tutorial 4 for a more in depth explanation of the `Refresh.feed` method's syntax.
 ### 😵 While I loop the loop:
 Now you have a super cool refresh, which task is to run `game_loop(Refresh, Scene, super_sprite)` at 24 fps.
 But you still need to run it !
 And this can't loop itself sadly...